jbrischke/GameRatings/DesignDocuments/userStories.md

 ### View Game

-I would like to beable to search by name, and a few of the rating criterias as search options.
+I would like to be able to search by name, and a few of the rating criterias as search options.

 ### About

-As a user I want to beable to view a nicely written homepage that describes the sites and has a contact to the admin for any concerns.
+As a user I want to beable to view a nicely written homepage that describes the sites purpose and has a contact to the admin for any concerns.

 ### Add Game Report

 As a registered user I want to be able to add in any report for any game that I have played so that it is viewable for anyone

-### Sign In

-As a registered user I want to log in so that I can add or edit reports.*

 ### Find Game